Foodfarmnewstv

 Impact on Local Communities

-Our visit to Nafada, Balanga, and Yemeter/Debi confirmed the provision which beneficiaries have confirmed to result into increased productivity and better nutrition among participants adding the many families are now growing their own food and sharing knowledge with their neighbors about how the project is helping to combat malnutrition.
+Our visit to Nafada, Balanga, and Yemeter/Debi confirmed the provision as beneficiaries confirmed to positive result into increased productivity and better nutrition among participants saying that many families are now growing their own food and sharing knowledge with their neighbors about how the project is helping to combat malnutrition.

 The project has been hailed as life-changing, with participants advocating for its continuation beyond the planned conclusion in December 2024.
 A representative of the project’s beneficiaries, Ali Manu, expressed deep appreciation, stating, "We are overwhelmed with joy and have nothing but gratitude for the support we’ve received."
 He also called for the program’s extension to benefit more people in the community.